m3huul/DSA_Practice/Notes/CS50/1 - Rough Notes/HTML.md

 - Its not a programming language, meaning it does not contains methods or variables.

-- HTML (Hyper Text Markup Language) :
+- HTML (Hyper Text Markup Language) : It has two features:
+	- tags
+	- attributes